 Catalogs have been a key element for B2B furniture companies for over a century.
 Today, brands can quickly and easily update digital catalogs on a regular basis.
 In an increasingly competitive world, being able to provide accurate information quickly is a great advantage.
 The most important thing is that your catalogs need to be up-to-date and relevant.
 Accurate product specifications and high-quality visuals are crucial in the furniture buying processes.

-Thanks to 3D visualization technologies, you can show unlimited variations of your products with different colors, fabrics, and finishes, not having to produce all of them in order to take pictures.
+Thanks to 3D visualization technologies, you can show unlimited variations of your products with different colors, fabrics, and finishes, without having to produce all of them in order to take pictures.
 This way, you will save time and resources while showing your complete product assortment.
 The benefits of using an online catalog go beyond convincing retailers to resell your products.
 Catalogs are a great tool to equip your retailers, helping them sell more furniture products online and in-store.

-Case in point: Maine Cottage
+Case in point: Brown Jordan

 Six Signs That It’s Time for 3D Product Visualization